reyadhsupto/Broken-Links-Optimized/README.md

 ## 🚀 Features

-- Launches Chromium headlessly via Playwright
+- Headless browser-based link extraction (via Playwright)
 - Extracts all visible `http`/`https` links from the page
 - Uses a `set()` to automatically remove duplicate links
 - Checks links in parallel using `ThreadPoolExecutor`
 - Identifies broken URLs with HTTP errors or connection issues
 - Tracks total execution time
-- Dockerised for local execution with easy to use command using Makefile
+- Dockerised for portability
+- Makefile for clean automation

 ---